Goldfinch2/VectorPie/README.md

 Games that natively output color vectors (Tempest, Major Havoc, Star Wars, Gravitar, Black Widow, Space Duel, Quantum, and all Sega and Cinematronics color titles) are rendered in their original colors and do not use overlays.

-Color overlays can be enabled or disabled from **Settings → COLOR OVERLAY**.
-When disabled, all games render in white.
+Overlays are controlled from **Settings → OVERLAY** with four options: DISABLED (all games render in white), COLORING (color tinting only), ARTWORK (line artwork only), or BOTH (default — full overlay with coloring and line artwork).

 ### Calibration Mode